PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Regardless of how you decide to make a will, it is easy to make a legacy giving part of your estate plan.
 Many online will companies, like Willful, have also made charitable contributions extremely easy by incorporating it into the will-making process.

 The final amount of your legacy gift will depend on the coverage amount of your life insurance policy.
-It's a good idea to consider any possible charitable gifts when deciding what life insurance policy best fits your needs.
+It’s a good idea to consider any possible charitable gifts when deciding how much term life insurance you need.
+It is also recommended you purchase your policy prior to leaving your legacy behind as rates for term life insurance are less the sooner you buy.
+Moreover, to leave the legacy you want behind, it is imperative to pick the best term insurance in Canada.

 Did you know your retirement savings can be a way to leave leave legacy gifts?
 Another fantastic way for Canadians to leave a charitable contribution is through RRSPs (Registered Retirement Savings Plans) and RRIFs (Registered Retirement Income Funds).
 These types of gifts qualify for tax credits.
 This helps offset the tax implications of the withdrawal on your final income tax return.